pivotal/docs-tap/scst-policy/install-scst-policy.md

       Added installed package 'policy-controller'
     ```

-After you run the commands above the policy controller is running.
+After you run the commands earlier the policy controller is running.

 >**Note:** Policy Controller is now installed, but it does not enforce any
 policies by default.
 Policies must be explicitly configured on the cluster.